datastax/spark-cassandra-connector/doc/9_demos.md

 On the command line at the root of `spark-cassandra-connector`:

     sbt kafka-streaming/run

-#### Running The Twitter Streaming Demo
-First you need to set your Twitter auth credentials.
-This is required by Twitter.
-The Twitter streaming sample expects these values to either already exist in the deploy environment, and if not found, falls back to acquire from Java system properties.

-##### Twitter Authentication
-To set Twitter credentials in your deploy environment:

-    export TWITTER_CONSUMER_KEY="value"
-    export TWITTER_CONSUMER_SECRET="value"
-    export TWITTER_ACCESS_TOKEN="value"
-    export TWITTER_ACCESS_TOKEN_SECRET="value"

-To set Twitter credentials in your runtime environment:

-    -Dtwitter4j.oauth.consumerKey="value"
-    -Dtwitter4j.oauth.consumerSecret="value"
-    -Dtwitter4j.oauth.accessToken="value"
-    -Dtwitter4j.oauth.accessTokenSecret="value"

-##### To Run
-On the command line at the root of `spark-cassandra-connector`:

-    sbt twitter-streaming/run

-Or to run with any config overrides:

-    sbt -Dspark.master="value" twitter-streaming/run

 ### With Local Spark Standalone
 Start a standalone master server by executing: